Supporting a Canada-Wide Child Care and Early Years System

 Affordable and high quality child care is essential for nonprofit workers

-Nonprofits Deliver a Canada-Wide Child Care System
+Nonprofits Deliver a Canada-Wide Child Care System with choices

 The sector is well positioned to offer a variety of flexible, high quality child care choices to parents that do not compromise quality of care, safety and working conditions.
 Expanding in partnership with the nonprofit sector now will have positive cascading effects for children, parents – especially mothers, the child care workforce, communities and the broader economy for years to come.